Makers-On-Tap/milkcr8-cnc/docs/assembly.md

 ## Prep Work

+Read through all the directions before you start.
+You can batch out a few things, like drilling and tapping before you do assembly.
+Other items are more sensitive to order.
+We've tried to point that out when it may not be obvious.

 3d-print all your 3D printed parts per the [instructions](printing.md).

 Make sure you have two of all the jigs marked 2x in the Fusion360 Project.
 Pre-drill all the holes.
 Most can be predrilled with a 1/4" bit.
 Use an 1/8" bit for smaller holes.
 The only holes that should be pre-drilled smaller than 1/8" are for the M2 screws that hold in the limit switches.